-4. assess the attractiveness of different investment opportunities;

-5. evaluate the performance of investment portfolios.
+- 4. assess the attractiveness of different investment opportunities; - 5. evaluate the performance of investment portfolios. - 6. be familiar with principles for responsible investing.

 Education

 The course consists of a combination of lectures, seminars and group work and requires a significant portion of self-study on the part of students.
 Assessment for the course will be continuous and is carried throughout the different activities of the course.